-Doctors Use 3D Printer To Replace 5-Year-Old's Kidney
+Doctors Use 3D Printer To Replace 5-Year-Old Girl's Kidney

 New Jersey’s Medically Assisted Suicide Law Takes Effect

-Nemours has its own 3D printing lab with more doctors using true-to-size models to prep all kinds of surgery.
+Nemours has its own 3D-printing lab with more doctors using true-to-size models to prep all kinds of surgery.

 They say it reduces unexpected events and can make operations faster and better for patients.